Sleep Savvy Magazine

-Over the years, East Chop has grown to the point where “our volume is consistent with the average sales per store of any national chain,” Mike says.
+Over the years, East Chop has grown to the point where “our volume is consistent with the average sales per store of any national chain.”

 The store carries three brands: Gold Bond, King Koil, and Natura.
-The Chmuras offer 18 SKUs and, with just 2,500 square feet, use twin and queen sizes as floor models.
+Pat offers 18 SKUs and, with just 2,500 square feet, use twin and queen sizes as floor models.
 Two twin beds – a firm and a plush – are usually placed side-by-side so the customer can do a quick comparison.
 The less-expensive bedding is shown on bunk beds or daybeds.

-A good percentage of those premium-priced beds go to locals rather than just the affluent seasonal visitors, according to Mike.
+A good percentage of those premium-priced beds go to locals rather than just the affluent seasonal visitors.
 So the big ticket sales are not limited to the summer months.

 “And our employees do, honestly, read Sleep Savvy every month,” Pat says.

 A good team

 Pat Ferguson was introduced to East Chop in 1987 on her first date with Mike Chmura, which consisted of some deliveries he had to make.
 She helped with the heavy lifting, and they discovered they made a good team – even though she got her pink jeans dirty.